BAJAJ FINSERV DIRECT LIMITED

 Lower Interest Rates

-Gold loans typically offer lower rates than personal loans, making them a cost-effective borrowing option.
+Gold loans allow interest cost reduction as they typically offer lower rates than personal loans, making them a cost-effective borrowing option.

 Flexible Repayment Options

-Choose from different repayment tenures that suit your budget and timeline without added pressure.
+You can choose from different repayment options, like EMI plans, bullet repayment, interest only payment, etc., one that suits your budget and timeline without added pressure.

 Safe Storage of Jewellery

-Lenders store your gold securely in vaults until you repay the loan in full.
+Lenders keep your gold securely in vaults and have insured storage until you repay the loan in full.

 Better Loan Eligibility